Unlimited Memory by Kevin Horsley is a very popular memory improvement book.

 Countering Objections

-I feel that I can tell from the many objections Horsley addresses in his Unlimited Memory book that he is a legitimate coach.
+I feel that I can tell from the many objections Horsley addresses in Unlimited Memory that he is a legitimate coach.
 I feel this way because I’ve heard many of the same objections throughout my career.

 For example, he points out how many people complain that the Memory Palace technique just gives people more to remember.
 He addresses this objection well.